-Back then I only knew that Sanremo is the host city of the most important musical event in Italy, ”The Italian Music Festival” that is held yearly there during February.
+We only knew about Sanremo because it is the city of the most important musical event in Italy, the “Italian Music Festival”, which takes place every year in February.

 A year later, in December 2013, the Orthodox Church of Vigevano was to organize a day trip to Sanremo.
 So I didn’t think twice about it, it was a wonderful opportunity to take my fic’mia to see the sea in the Pimpa and Pepa Pig cartoons.

 For a winter’s day, the streets of downtown Sanremo were quite busy, with shops swarming with shoppers.
 I don’t know if it’s always like this or just because it was December, that pre-Christmas rush.